Blueberry Lemon Cream Scones

 For longer storage, wrap frozen scones tightly with plastic wrap and transfer to a freezer bag until ready to use.
 Freeze unbaked scones up to 1 month for best texture.

-More delicious blueberry recipes:
+More lemon blueberry recipes:

 - Prep Time: 20 minutes